influxdata/telegraf/docs/OUTPUTS.md

   themselves.
 See below for a quick example.
 - To be available within Telegraf itself, plugins must register themselves using a file in `github.com/influxdata/telegraf/plugins/outputs/all` named according to the plugin name.
-Make sure your also add build-tags to conditionally build the plugin.
+Make sure you also add build-tags to conditionally build the plugin.
 - Each plugin requires a file called `sample.conf` containing the sample configuration  for the plugin in TOML format.